 carnivores that mostly feed on other invertebrates.
 They can also

 scavenge, taking advantage of dead animals that they find while

 prowling.
 They subdue their prey through a unique mechanism

-consisting of a first pair of legs (called "forcipules") modified into
+consisting of a first pair of legs (called "forcipules") modified

-not a true bite but, rather, a sort of venomous "pinch".
+sting is not a true bite but, rather, a sort of venomous "pinch".

 Their common name ("hundred feet") does not hold true for most species.
 However, some species of the order Geophilomorpha do have up to 200 legs, given their extremely elongated bodies divided into very many segments.

 Order Notostigmophora: Common Centipedes